 To substantiate the argument that the expert hypothesis is false, I stand on the shoulders of academic researchers who have studied this hypothesis for over half a century.

 To give readers a flavor for how academic research has studied the relative performance of models versus experts, I introduce a study on parole recidivism predictions.
 12 The study was facilitated by a partnership between a group of academic researchers and the Pennsylvania Board of Probation and Parole to identify ways to make the parole process more accurate, fair, and cost-effective.
 Professor Carroll and his team set up the experiment as follows:

 - Experts: Collect information to make parole board decisions based on quantitative and qualitative information used in the decision-making process.
 This included interviews with the parolees, interviews with people known by the parolee, information on past criminal history, demographics, and so forth.

 - Models: Create a simple predictive model of parolee recidivism based on predictive factors.
-The baseline model consists of three elements: offense type; number of past convictions; and number of prison rule violations.
+The baseline model consists of three elements: offense type; the number of past convictions; and the number of prison rule violations.

-The researchers compare the performance of the experts against simple models in out-of -sample tests.
+The researchers compare the performance of the experts against simple models in out-of-sample tests.
 The summary finding is that a simple model, while far from perfect, is over three times more effective than experts at forecasting recidivism (See Figure 5).